dfinity/motoko/stdlib/examples/produce-exchange/README.md

   4. **tests** of the above, using local execution and ActorScript-based test cases.

-**Canister component**: These requirements above also correspond with those of the *Canister component* in Milestone 2.0 of the [MVP Requirements Spec, 1.ii above](https://dfinity.atlassian.net/wiki/spaces/DE/pages/116654198/Produce+Exchange+MVP+Product+Requirements).
+**Canister component**: The requirements listed above also correspond with those of the *Canister component* in Milestone 2.0 of the [MVP Requirements Spec, 1.ii above](https://dfinity.atlassian.net/wiki/spaces/DE/pages/116654198/Produce+Exchange+MVP+Product+Requirements).